Thursday, February 22, 2018

 Cheap & cheerful

-The graphics aren't exactly Bitmap Bros standard but they do their job good enough, albeit with the occasional slowdown.
-It all looks nice, scrolls great and I must say I've admiration for the palette - especially when underwater.
+The graphics aren't exactly Bitmap Bros standard, but they do their job, albeit with the occasional slowdown.
+Scrolling is great, and I have massive admiration for the palette - especially when underwater.

-Audio is in stereo on the Atari STe but I'd much rather have heard the crisp YM chip over poor-quality samples any day.
-Yep, the music and sound effects are made from low-quality fuzzy samples which I didn't care for.
-Hence, this is one reason why chiptunes are timeless compared to many MODs.
-Flame me all you like but it's true.
+The audio is in stereo on the Atari STe, but I'd much rather have the crisp YM chip over poor-quality samples.
+Yep, the music and sound effects are made from low-quality samples, which I didn't care for.
+Hence, this is another reason why chiptunes are timeless compared to many MODs.
+Flame me all you like, but it's true.

-Sounds like I'm trying to start a fight?
-Bring it on Commies!
-For now, let's chill with another screenshot...
+Am I trying to start a fight?
+Bring it on, Commies!
+No, let's chill with another screenshot...

 Remember, not every door needs to be unlocked - so use your keys wisely before you drown!